What are Unfunded Liabilities for Pension Plans?

 This shortfall in pension funding — the unfunded liabilities — is money that is owed to the pension fund by the relevant state or local government.
 Employers make 'amortization' payments into the pension fund that are regular, additional contributions made until there is no more funding shortfall.
 This is similar to making mortgage payments that pay off debt on a house.
 Thus, sometimes, people call unfunded liabilities “pension debt.”

-To find out what the unfunded liability is for pension funds in your state, visit My State Fact Cards.
+To find out what the unfunded liability is for pension funds in your state and learn more about what unfunded liabilities mean for state pension plans, check out this article.

 This article is part of Equable’s Pension Basics series.
 To learn more about how your pension works, check out the other articles in the series: